780Noman/langchain-ai-backend-developer-project/README.md

 # LangChain RAG API with Supabase and Gemini

-This project is a production-grade, retrieval-augmented generation (RAG) API it provides a conversational interface to query a knowledge base of PDF documents, leveraging a sophisticated, database-backed memory system.
+This project is a production-grade, retrieval-augmented generation (RAG) API.
+It provides a conversational interface to query a knowledge base of PDF documents, leveraging a sophisticated, database-backed memory system.

 The application is built with Python, FastAPI, LangChain, Supabase (`pgvector`), and Google's Gemini models.